-IF IT EVER RAINS PROPERLY here, I know what I plan to do: divide and conquer!
+IF THE WEATHER EVER COOPERATES here, I know what I plan to do: divide and conquer!
 (Conquer beds, that is, with divided-up groundcovers.)
 A recap of some favorites that I rely on:

 I am a new gardener just starting out and would like to invite you to my blog.